 - 1) If there is a special needs student in your group, let us know how we can best meet her/his needs. - 2) Divide your class into groups of 10-12 students with one adult each if possible.
-Make sure the students know which group they are in so they can be divided quickly after exiting the bus/car. - 3) Make name tags and wear them to the Nature Center.
-Following is an activity for making name tags. (see Activity #1) - 4) Review the information and accompanying images of poison oak.
-Although the docent will identify this native shrub for the students, it helps if they are aware of it before arriving. - 5) Remind students to dress for the weather.
+Make sure the students know which group they are in so they can be divided quickly after exiting the bus/car. - 3) Make name tags and wear them to the Nature Center (see Activity #1) - 4) Have students do the Word Search and Word Match to familiarize themselves with the theme and new vocabulary words. (see Pre-Visit Activities) - 5) Review the information and accompanying sketch of poison oak.
+Although the docent will identify this native shrub for the students, it helps if they are aware of it before arriving. - 6) Remind students to dress for the weather.
 The program will be conducted rain or shine.
-Closed toe walking shoes (no sandals) are a must. - 6) Have a payment envelope ready to hand the docent as soon as you arrive.
+Closed toe walking shoes (no sandals) are a must. - 7) Have a payment envelope ready to hand the docent as soon as you arrive.
 If possible, make payment by check.
-We are not able to make change. - 7) If you choose to have lunch on site, please note we practice "Pack it In, Pack it Out!"
-All related garbage must leave with you.
-The Nature Center does not have a disposal service. - 8) Please arrive 15 minutes before your scheduled time.
+We are not able to make change. - 8) If you choose to have lunch on site, all related garbage must leave with you.
+The Nature Center does not have a disposal service. - 9) Please arrive 15 minutes before your scheduled time.